Lighthouses of the Turks and Caicos Islands

 one of the oldest cast iron lights in the Western Hemisphere.

 There is a modern cruise ship terminal at Grand Turk.
-Aids to navigation in the islands are probably the responsibility of the Ministry of Trade, Tourism and Communications.
+Aids to navigation in the islands are probably the responsibility of the Ministry of Finance, Investment and Trade.

 ARLHS numbers are from the ARLHS